tcoulter/jockeyjs/README.md

 JockeyJS will help your Android app communicate with a JavaScript application running inside a WebView.

 1. Download the latest JockeyJS.Android project.
-1. Add a library reference to JockeyJS.Android in your Android applictation (in Eclipse this is done through [Right-click Project]->Properties->Android->Add..)
+1. Add a library reference to JockeyJS.Android in your Android application (in Eclipse this is done through [Right-click Project]->Properties->Android->Add..)
 1. In your web app make sure to include `JockeyJS/js/jockey.js` as a script tag.
 1. Add Jockey into your app.